gpuweb/WSL/Spec/source/index.rst

     Our overloading resolution is only this simple because this version of the language does not have generics.

 .. note::
-    A consequence of the rule that overloading must be resolved without ambiguity is that if there are too implementations of a function ``foo`` that take respectively an int and a short, then the program ``foo(42)`` is invalid (as it could refer to either of these implementations).
+    A consequence of the rule that overloading must be resolved without ambiguity is that if there are two implementations of a function ``foo`` that take respectively an int and a short, then the program ``foo(42)`` is invalid (as it could refer to either of these implementations).
     The programmer can easily make its intent clear with something like ``int x = 42; foo(x);``.